-Prices have been changed within the constraints of the maximum weighted average price cap determined under the DPP Determination 2015 except for consumers falling into the low fixed charge user category.
-These consumers have had their fixed price component capped at 15 cents per day.
+Prices have been set within the constraints of the CPP determination.
 WELL continues to move towards better alignment of its individual tariff prices with the cost of supply.

 Pricing Principle (e)

 (e) Development of prices should have regard to the impact of transaction costs on retailers, consumers and other stakeholders and should be economically equivalent across retailers.